-(a)

-- (1) The department of revenue shall create and implement an electronic database or online platform that allows a law enforcement agency or garagekeeper to input abandoned or immobile vehicle information for public notice to be made through a motor vehicle portal as required by § 55-31-302.
-The department may contract with a third-party service provider to create and implement the motor vehicle portal. - (2) The department of revenue shall: - (A) Begin the procurement process to create and implement the motor vehicle portal described in subdivision (a)(1) no later than July 1, 2025; and - (B) Implement the motor vehicle portal required under subdivision(a)(1) no later than July 1, 2026. - (b) On and after the ninetieth day after the motor vehicle portal created pursuant to this section is operational and available for use, the department of revenue may charge a law enforcement agency or another user of the portal a fee for entering information or sending notification through the portal, but a fee must not be charged for conducting a public search on the motor vehicle portal.
-The fee must be charged in an amount to cover the cost of creating, administering, and maintaining the motor vehicle portal created pursuant to this section. - (c) At a minimum, the motor vehicle portal must:
+(a)(1) The department of revenue shall create and implement an electronic database or online platform that allows a law enforcement agency or garagekeeper to input abandoned or immobile vehicle information for public notice to be made through a motor vehicle portal as required by § 55-31-302.
+The department may contract with a third-party service provider to create and implement the motor vehicle portal.

+(2) The department of revenue shall:

+(A) Begin the procurement process to create and implement the motor vehicle portal described in subdivision (a)(1) no later than July 1, 2025; and

+(B) Implement the motor vehicle portal required under subdivision (a)(1) no later than October 1, 2026.

+(b) On and after the ninetieth day after the motor vehicle portal created pursuant to this section is operational and available for use, the department of revenue may charge a user of the portal, other than a law enforcement agency, a fee for entering information or sending notification through the portal, but a fee must not be charged for conducting a public search on the motor vehicle portal.
+The fee must be charged in an amount to cover the cost of creating, administering, and maintaining the motor vehicle portal created pursuant to this section.

-- (1) Provide the public with real-time access to locate motor vehicles that have been towed pursuant to this chapter; - (2) Provide retrieval information and requirements of motor vehicles that have been towed pursuant to this chapter; - (3) Provide the fee amounts and payment methods for motor vehicles that have been towed pursuant to this chapter; - (4) Consolidate statewide towing data into one (1) searchable, centralized database available to the public to be searched; - (5) Allow and enable a towing company to submit detailed reports; - (6) Store data relevant to this chapter securely in a centralized database and allow access to law enforcement agencies and the public; - (7) Send notices via mail to the last known registered owner of a motor vehicle and all lienholders or record that a vehicle has been taken into custody; - (8) Provide application programming interface-accessible endpoints for retrieving data by other systems and for integration with other systems; and - (9) Allow and enable users to verify ownership of a motor vehicle. - (d) The commissioner of revenue is authorized to promulgate rules to effectuate this section.
-The rules must be promulgated in accordance with the Uniform Administrative Procedures Act, compiled in title 4, chapter 5. - (e) The commissioner of revenue shall: - (1) Place a notice on the department of revenue's website that notifies the public of the date the motor vehicle portal is operational and available for use and what date is the ninetieth day following such date; and
+(c) At a minimum, the motor vehicle portal must:

+(1) Provide the public with real-time access to locate motor vehicles that have been towed pursuant to this chapter;

+(2) Provide retrieval information and requirements of motor vehicles that have been towed pursuant to this chapter;

+(3) Provide the fee amounts and payment methods for motor vehicles that have been towed pursuant to this chapter;

+(4) Consolidate statewide towing data into one (1) searchable, centralized database available to the public to be searched;

+(5) Allow and enable a towing company to submit detailed reports;

+(6) Store data relevant to this chapter securely in a centralized database and allow access to law enforcement agencies and the public;

+(7) Send notices via mail to the last known registered owner of a motor vehicle and all lienholders of record that a vehicle has been taken into custody;

+(8) Provide application programming interface-accessible endpoints for retrieving data by other systems and for integration with other systems; and

+(9) Be capable of comparing information input into the portal with vehicle registration, ownership, or other relevant data to determine ownership of a motor vehicle.

+(d) The commissioner of revenue is authorized to promulgate rules to effectuate this section.
+The rules must be promulgated in accordance with the Uniform Administrative Procedures Act, compiled in title 4, chapter 5.

+(e) The commissioner of revenue shall:

+(1) Place a notice on the department of revenue's website that notifies the public of the date the motor vehicle portal is operational and available for use and what date is the ninetieth day following such date; and

-- (2) Notify the Tennessee code commission in writing of the date that the motor vehicle portal is operational and available for use and what date is the ninetieth day following such date. - (f) All revenues received from the fees must be earmarked and used for the administration and maintenance of the motor vehicle portal.
+(2) Notify the Tennessee code commission in writing of the date that the motor vehicle portal is operational and available for use and what date is the ninetieth day following such date.

+(f) All revenues received from the fees must be earmarked and used for the administration and maintenance of the motor vehicle portal.
 All funds generated pursuant to this section must be deposited into a special account earmarked solely for the purposes set forth in this section, and any unexpended funds do not revert to the general fund and must be held in the account for use in accordance with this section.